MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-06-08-mobile-foundation-dashdb-connectivity-issue.md

 ## Symptoms:

-If your **Mobile Foundation**, on Bluemix, setup has been working all along, and if you all of a sudden start seeing the errors as described below, then the possible reason could be that the **dashDB for Transactions** service has been updated with the security update.
+If your **Mobile Foundation**, on IBM Cloud, setup has been working all along, and if you all of a sudden start seeing the errors as described below, then the possible reason could be that the **dashDB for Transactions** service has been updated with the security update.

 Look for the following symptoms: